 - You are getting seriously close to having your baby now, but it may seem your due date will never arrive.
 The ninth month of pregnancy can seem endless, particularly for women who are genuinely uncomfortable and who’ve simply had enough of being pregnant.

 - If you’ve got older children you may feel secretly pleased you’ve still got a few weeks to go.
 You could still have a lot to get organised and have counted on doing a few jobs which need your attention.
 It’s amazing what can be achieved when we have a deadline to work towards.
 Just remember though, you don’t have to do everything on your own.
 Delegate chores to the older kids and get your partner busy.
-Remember, most men like to be given specifics when it comes to doing tasks so consider making a list of what you both need to achieve in the final weeks.
+Consider giving your partner lists of specific jobs which need doing.

 - Your maternity leave could start this week which means you having to make a mental shift away from work.
 This may come as an absolute relief or cause you to feel sad, especially if you’ve enjoyed your working life and found it fulfilling.
 Becoming a parent means a change from how we view ourselves and where we now fit in with the world.
 Give yourself time to adjust.